Harkame/JapScanDownloader/README.md

 ```

 #### URL : Url of the manga
-Be careful to URL format
+:boom: Be careful to URL format :boom:

-#### minimalChapter : Download all chapters from the last to minimalChapter (TODO)

-Usefull to avoid full check of all chapters (Can take several time)

-To download all chapters, set minimalChapter to 0

 ### Change downloads destination
 Replace destinationPath's value by desired path